Several linker script commands deal with files.

 You can place

-.
-Otherwise, the linker will try to open the file in the current directory.
-If it is not found, the linker will search through the archive library search path.
-The sysroot prefix
+If a sysroot prefix is not used then the linker will try to open the file in the directory containing the linker script.
+If it is not found the linker will then search the current directory.
+If it is still not found the linker will search through the archive library search path.

 When you use the